yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/developer-profiles.md

 ![Developer profile detail][13]

-#### Step 2: View Subscriptions List
+#### Step 2: View Keys List

-This sections shows you the current policy that the developer has access to, this view will always try to match the access level to a catalogue entry, if the policy assigned to a developer is not in the catalogue, the entry will read "(No Catalogue Entry)".
+This sections shows you the Keys and the policies connected to them.
+This view will always try to match the access level to a catalogue entry, if the policy assigned to a developer is not in the catalogue, the entry will read "(No Catalogue Entry)".
 We recommend that all policy levels are in your catalogue, even if they are not all live.

-#### Step 3: Click CHANGE POLICY
+#### Step 3: Click Options

-This will open a pop-up window that shows you all available policies that can be assigned to the token for the end user.

-![Change policy button][14]
+From the Options drop-down for the Key, select **Change Policy**.

+![Keys Sections][14]

 #### Step 4: Select the New Policy

+Select a new policy to add to your Key from the **Policies** drop-down list.
+You can also remove existing policies connected to the Key.

 ![Change policy drop down list][15]